joanmolinas/PTIN_VisInt/API.md

 ```

 ### Request

-> You can add any parameter that you need
+You can add or change any parameter that you need.
+- YOU NEED THE DEVICE TOKEN to update info, you can get the device token by creating it with POST request.
+- Include the device token in the HEADER FIELD to verify authentication.

 ```json
 {
 	"latitude": 51,